Prometheus Long-term Storage

 Or 120 Prometheus storage chunks.
 It quickly mounts up or we have a maths error somewhere!

-*Note: You might be disappointed but for the rest of the article I'll never again return to the topic of storage benchmarking for something other than Prometheus.
-I really should measure it and compare it, and I probably will in another post.
-If you fancy reading that, make sure you are following the RSS for future post updates.
+Note that for the rest of the article I'll never again return to the topic of storage benchmarking for something other than Prometheus.
+I really should measure it and compare it, and I might in another post.
+If you fancy reading that, make sure you are following the RSS for future updates.

 Storage options